Xeronaus/Cedaruke/README.md

 For Releases as source.
 Follow these steps:

 1. Go to [Releases](https://github.com/Xeron590/Cetadustry/releases)
-2. Select any release
+2. Choose any release you would like to download
-3. Click Cetadustry.jar
+3. Click Cetadustry.jar from Assets from the choosen release

 For Actions as source.
 Follow these steps:

 1. Go to [Actions](https://github.com/Xeron590/Cetadustry/actions)
 2. Select any workflows
 3. Click Cetadustry from Artifacts